Suicide intervention: Mental health treatment

 Comprehensive approaches to suicidality include stabilization and safety, assessment of risk factors, and ongoing management and problem-solving around minimizing risk factors and bolstering protective factors.
 During the acute phase, admission to a psychiatric ward or involuntary commitment may be used in an attempt to ensure client safety, but the least restrictive means possible should be used.
 Treatment focuses on reducing suffering and enhancing coping skills, and involves treatment of any underlying illness.

 DSM-5 axis I disorders, particularly major depressive disorder, and axis II disorders, particularly borderline personality disorder, increase the risk of suicide.
 Individuals with co-occurring mental illness and substance use disorders are at increased risk compared to individuals with just one of the two disorders.

+Antidepressants

 While antidepressants may not directly decrease suicide risk in adults, they are in many cases effective at treating major depressive disorder, and as such are recommended for patients with depression.

-There is evidence that long-term lithium therapy reduces suicide in individuals with bipolar disorder or major depressive disorder.
+Lithium

+Lithium is proven to significantly reduce the risk of suicide in mood disorders by 87% in randomized double-blind placebo-controlled trials.
+Lithium has been shown to reduce the risk of suicide in people with bipolar disorder or major depression to close to the same level as that of the general population.
+It is thought to exert this effect by treating the underlying mood disorder and through a reduction in impulsivity and aggressiveness.
+In addition to its effects on suicide, lithium lowers the risk of death from all causes in people with mood disorders.
+The presence of trace amounts of lithium in drinking water is correlated with lower suicide rates.

+Electroconvulsive therapy

 Electroconvulsive therapy (ECT), or shock therapy, rapidly decreases suicidal thinking.
 The choice of treatment approach is based on the patient's presenting symptoms and history.
 In cases where a patient is actively attempting suicide even while in a hospital ward, a fast-acting treatment such as ECT may be first-line.